AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Specification.md

     * `vaddressmode` (uniform string): determines how V coordinates outside the 0-1 range are processed before sampling the image; see below.
 Default is "periodic".
     * `filtertype` (uniform string): the type of texture filtering to use; standard values include "closest" (nearest-neighbor single-sample), "linear", and "cubic".
 If not specified, an application may use its own default texture filtering method.

+<a id="node-imagearray"> </a>

+* **`imagearray`**: samples data from an array of images, the image to be used is selected by index in to the array.
+The selected image is mapped on the geometry using the same process as described above for <image>.
+    * `files` (uniform filenamearray): an array of URI of image files.
+    * `index` (integer): the index of the image to use from the array of images provided.
+If the value for `index` is outside the range of the provided image filenames, then the behavior is undefined.
+    * `default` (float or color<em>N</em> or vector<em>N</em>): a default value to use if the indexed filename from `files` can not be resolved (e.g. if  the resolved file URI cannot be read).
+The `default` value must be the same type as the `<imagearray>` element itself.
+If `default` is not defined, the default color value will be 0.0 in all channels.
+    * `texcoord` (vector2): the name of a vector2-type node specifying the 2D texture coordinate at which the image data is read.
+Default is to use the current u,v coordinate.
+    * `uaddressmode` (uniform string): determines how U coordinates outside the 0-1 range are processed before sampling the image; see below.
+Default is "periodic".
+    * `vaddressmode` (uniform string): determines how V coordinates outside the 0-1 range are processed before sampling the image; see below.
+Default is "periodic".
+    * `filtertype` (uniform string): the type of texture filtering to use; standard values include "closest" (nearest-neighbor single-sample), "linear", and "cubic".
+If not specified, an application may use its own default texture filtering method.

 <a id="node-tiledimage"> </a>

 * **`tiledimage`** (NG): samples data from a single image, with provisions for tiling and offsetting the image across uv space.